crsuzh/BORS/_episodes/04-ToolsForCollaboration.md

 > _"True open science demands more than simply making data available: it needs to concern itself with providing information on how to repeat or verify an analysis performed over given datasets, producing results that can be reused by others for comparison, confirmation or simply for deeper understanding and inspiration.
 This requires runnable examples of how the research was performed, accompanied by software, documentation, runnable scripts, notebooks, workflows and compute environments.
 It is often too late to try to document research in such detail once it has been published."_

-S Dallmeier-Tiessen and T Simko https://cerncourier.com/a/open-science-a-vision-for-collaborative-reproducible-and-reusable-research/
+S Dallmeier-Tiessen and T Simko [https://cerncourier.com/a/open-science-a-vision-for-collaborative-reproducible-and-reusable-research/]()

-&nbsp;

 ## Inspired by software